Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

 - Use speaker alert iOS app to time yourself.

 - When you practice or rehearse a couple of times, this will help you to get the required confidence when giving the actual presentation.

-- Watching your recording will help you to remove any un-necessary body action and gesture.
+- Watching your recording will help you to remove any unnecessary body action and gesture.

-- Spend first 2 minute before the presentation alone, and stretch your body.
+- Spend first 2 minutes before the presentation alone, and stretch your body.
 This will help you to reduce any other possible stress.

 - Start your presentation with questions, and ensure that you keep engaging with your audience, throughout the presentation.
 I usually do that by asking questions to the group, or to the individuals.

 - Don’t say words like Sorry, umm.. or any other stop words.
 Take a break and speak slowly.
-Say sorry, when you made a blunder, and usually people understand the fear of stage fright, and will excuse you with a smile.
+Say sorry, when you made a blunder, and usually, people understand the fear of stage fright and will excuse you with a smile.

 - Your goal is not to impress people only, but to explain and make the understand the topic you are talking about.
 Just wear something which looks presentable, and explains things according to the kind of audience you have.
 Use real-life examples, to connect non-interested listeners to your topic.